 Before entering investment management, Petersen co-founded a tax and financial planning software company in 1981, where he wrote and published financial software for the IBM PC.
 He sold his half of the company to a private equity firm in 1988 and has dedicated himself to investment management ever since.

-Petersen writes a Financial Planning column that appears every Thursday morning in the Monterey County Herald.
-He served on the Board of Directors of the Big Sur International Marathon during its first eight years and currently serves as Chairman of the Investment Committee of the Community Foundation of Monterey County and as Trustee, Secretary, Treasurer, and Chairman of the Investment Committee for the Naval Postgraduate School Foundation in Monterey.
+Petersen wrote the Financial Planning column for the Monterey County Herald from 1995 until February 2017.
+He served on the Board of Directors of the Big Sur International Marathon during its first eight years and currently serves as Chairman of the Investment Committee for the Community Foundation for Monterey County and as Trustee, Secretary, Treasurer, and Chairman of the Investment Committee for the Naval Postgraduate School Foundation in Monterey.
 He is a past-president of the Pacific Grove Rotary Club and a past-commander and a current volunteer pilot for the Monterey County Sheriff’s Aero Squadron.

 In a prior life he was a U.S. Marine Corps fighter pilot.
 Petersen currently flies his Cessna 182 airplane to various destinations in the western United States.
 He enjoys hiking, riding bikes with his family around the Monterey Peninsula, and reading.